jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/unboxing.rst

 Intuitive components
 ********************

-When you received a new component from Intuitive Surgical, we strongly recomment to:
+When you received a new component from Intuitive Surgical, we strongly recommend to:

 * Read the unboxing documentation (`password protected page
   <https://research.intusurg.com/index.php/DVRK:Documentation:Main>`_)